Discrete Dyson-Schwinger equations: Abstract

 \section{Abstract}

-We develop the discrete set of Dyson-Schwinger equations for scalar fields.
-We show that their solution is Gaussian as expected from the theorems of Aizenman and of Aizenman and Duminil-Copin for $d\ge 4$.
+We develop the discrete set of Dyson-Schwinger equations for scalar fields and solve them for some cases.
+We show that their solutions are Gaussian in the continuum limit as expected from the theorems of Aizenman and of Aizenman and Duminil-Copin for $d\ge 4$.
 Extension to lower dimensionality fails, as it should, by observing that the triviality theorems used in our proof are not applicable in such cases.